9

 Client Confidentiality and Data Security

 Attorneys must ensure that any AI tool they use adheres to the strictest data security protocols.
+All client and case-related legal information must be safeguarded from unauthorized access.
 Information uploaded to a consumer-grade, public AI model is not secure and could violate the duty of confidentiality.
-It's crucial to partner with providers who build enterprise-grade, secure applications specifically for the legal industry.
+It’s crucial to partner with providers who build enterprise-grade, secure applications specifically for the legal industry.

 The Unauthorized Practice of Law (UPL)

 A significant risk is AI tools being used by non-lawyers, which could constitute the unauthorized practice of law.
+While AI has the potential to improve access to legal services for underserved populations, it must be managed carefully to ensure quality and compliance with legal standards.
 This is why responsible AI providers in the legal space restrict their services to licensed attorneys only, ensuring the technology serves as a tool for professionals, not a replacement for them.

 Ensuring Accuracy and Attorney Oversight